julien-boudry/Condorcet/README.md

 $condorcet->addVote($vote) ;
 ```

-Use commas in the case of a tie :
+Use commas in the case of a tie:
 ```php
 $vote[1] = 'A,Wagner' ;
 $vote[2] = 'Debussy' ;